Zeezy47/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users, to the file hello
+sets different permissions to the file hello